EricCarrGH/fastbasic-starterproject/README.md

 FastBasic VSCode Starter Project
 ========================

-A sample project for *Visual Studio Code* with a custom build task to *FastBasic Cross Compile* and run the .xex in Altirra (Windows) or Atari800MacX (Mac)
+A sample project for **Visual Studio Code** with a custom build task that will compile using **FastBasic** and run your Atari emulator

 Prerequisites